tinuwalther/Covid19CH/README.md

 ### Five steps

 Create an account on Discord and configure a Webhook.
-Create a beginner account on [pythonanywhere.com](https://www.pythonanywhere.com/) to schedule a python-script, create a mysql-database, and create a website on your account.
+Create a beginner account on [pythonanywhere.com](https://www.pythonanywhere.com/).
+Create a scheduler who run my Python-script dayli.
+Create a mysql-database.
+Create a Web app.

 ### Python script

-The Python script scrapp the API for the dayli newl laboratory-⁠confirmed cases, laboratory-⁠confirmed hospitalisations and laboratory-⁠confirmed deaths and save it into the mysql-database.
-This script sends also an message to discord with this data.
-The script creates two charts of the data based on the mysql-database and save it to the website.
+My Python-script queries the API of FOPH for the dayli newl laboratory-⁠confirmed cases, laboratory-⁠confirmed hospitalisations and laboratory-⁠confirmed deaths.
+It saves the result into the mysql-database.
+My Python-script sends also an message to discord with this data.
+The script creates three charts of the data based on the mysql-database and save it to the Web app.

 ### Scheduled Tasks

+The beginner account can create one scheduler.
+The scheduler expire every month, but it can be extended!

-The scheduler in pythonanywhere.com can run dayli for a beginner account and can schedule Python scripts to run.
+The scheduler can run dayli for a beginner account and can schedule Python-scripts to run.
+And it will be run using the scheduler's default Python version (currrently Python 2.7), to change this behavior add _python3.8 /home/myusername/myproject/myscript.py_ in the task page.

 ### Mysql database

 There is one database with one table, where the dayli cases are stored.

-### Website
+### Web app

+The beginner account can create one Web app _your-username.pythonanywhere.com_.
+This Web app expire after 3 month, to keep it running, you'll need to log in at least once every three months and click the "Run until 3 months from today" button!

 There is one flask-based web app hosted on the beginner account, this app only display the two charts with the covid-statistics of Switzerland.